WordPress/gutenberg/packages/nux/src/components/dot-tip/README.md

 An object which, if specified, configures a keyboard shortcut which will expand or collapse the tip if it is collapsible.

 The object must contain a `raw` property which is the keyboard shortcut to bind to.

+Optionally, the object can contain a `display` property which is a textual description of the shortcut used for the button tooltip.

 Optionally, the object can contain an `ariaLabel` property which is a textual description of the shortcut used for screen readers.